-15% off your first order*.

 Photo© Nicolas Hodys

-Heart rate of the active horse
+Heart rate of an active horse

-9. How will the Seaver Strap help you during this preparatory phase?
+9. How will the Seaver strap help you during this preparatory phase?

 11. Any last words of advice?